badguy99/octoblock/README.md

 ![State information with today start period](https://github.com/badguy99/octoblock/blob/master/StartTimeToday.PNG)

 Using `today` start_period this has only turned on once during the day

+`use_timezone` can be set to True or False, and defaults to False, it allows you to specify if the date/time should be displayed in UTC (False), or using Europe/London (True) as the timezone.
+For example, `2020-03-29T02:00:00Z` or `2020-03-29T03:00:00 BST` respectively.

 ### Home Assistant Automation